Board & Committees Overview

 Standing Committees - Appointed Positions

-The president of NRHA in consultation with the staff selects standing committees.
-They are selected from a large pool of interested NRHA members based on their personal and professional backgrounds as well as their geographic locations.
-Again, if interested in any of these positions, please contact NRHA staff.
+The president of NRHA in consultation with the staff selects candidates for standing committees each fall with the appointments becoming active on the first day of the new year.
+If interested in any of these positions, please contact NRHA staff.

 Government Affairs Committee oversees and supports the legislative and regulatory activities of the association.
 Each constituency group chair is allowed to appoint one committee member.
 The president of NRHA may add other members.